Prevenar 20 (Pneumococcal Polysaccharide Conjugate Vaccine (20-Valent, Adsorbed))

 Who Should Not Take Prevenar 20

-Do not receive Prevenar 20 if you have ever had an allergic reaction to pneumococcal or diphtheria vaccines, or any of the ingredients in this vaccine.
+Individuals who have had an allergic reaction to pneumococcal or diphtheria vaccines should not receive this vaccine.

 Medical Conditions to Discuss